samborkent/plasma-solver/README.md

 * Add date and time to config file

 # To do
+* Replace find with logical indexing in the
 * Include plotting of 1D propagation in nPlasmaParticlesPerRadius function
-* Check if a sparse matrix can be used for plasma
 * Clean up initialVelocityDistribution code
 * Replace divisions that are performed often with multiplications
-* Remove code that is unnecessary
 * Implement excitation energy
-* Preacclocate object arrays
-* Add correcting to unit cell volume for non-right angles
+* Add correction to unit cell volume for non-right angles
-* Make fill inital plume and background matrix a function
 * Implement folder selection into initialVelocityDistribution save feature
 * Get correct formation energy of cubic spinel Li4Ti5O12 target
-* Get materials data straight from PeriodicTable and MaterialsProject websites
+* Get materials data straight from P-Table and MaterialsProject websites
 * Atomatically determine non-ionized oxidation states in plasma plume

 # To validate
 * Species that form in plasma plume
 * Angular fitting parameter
 * Initial particle velocity distribution width
-* Restriction values
 * Ablation depth in target
 * Absorption coefficient (Temp and photon energy dependend)
 * Activation energies